 What does the verification badge mean?

-Verified accounts on Givebutter have been vetted and reviewed by the Givebutter team to ensure their legitimacy as a 501(c)(3) registered public charity with the IRS.
+Verified accounts on Givebutter have been vetted and reviewed by the Givebutter team to ensure their legitimacy as a federally registered 501(c)(3) tax-exempt, charitable organization.

 You may be wondering: what does that mean and why does it matter?
 That's a great question, and it's why we implemented the Verification Program in the first place.

-However, there are many misconceptions over what types of donations are deductible and when.
+However, there are many misconceptions regarding what types of donations are deductible and when.
 That's why Givebutter implemented nonprofit verification – to help you, the donor, know two things without question:

-- The organization holds 501(c)(3) public charity status with the IRS and can accept tax-deductible donations
+- The organization holds 501(c)(3) tax-exempt, charitable organization status with the IRS and can accept tax-deductible donations

 - The organization is who they say they are